ClementNerma/Rave/docs/master.md

 type C = A | B;
 ```

 The `C` union type is _discriminitable_ because all its member types (`A` and `B`) implement a public, constant member named the same way, and which use a different union value: we know that each `A` value will have its `type` member set to `Type1`, while for `B` it will be `Type2`.
-Even though these members are not plain, we know they can only contain these values thanks to the union value.
+Even though these members are not literal, we know they can only contain these values thanks to the union value.

 So, if we know that a `C` value's `type` member is equal to `Type1`, it will be of `A` type.
 This behavior can be used in condition blocks, as well as in matches: